-- Reduce the chlorine level to a maximum of 0.1 ppm (parts per million) and the pH reading should be between 6-8 prior to draining your pool.
+- De-chlorinate pool/spa to a maximum chlorine level of 0.1 ppm (parts per million) and the pH reading should be between 6-8 prior to draining your pool/spa.

 - Ensure your water is clean of algae, debris, and mosquitoes before draining.

 - Make certain that the water draining from your pool will not push over trash carts, flood streets, and not pick up dirt, lawn clippings, leaves or other debris as it makes its way to the storm drain.

 Discharges from Saltwater Pools & Spas are Prohibited and Illegal!